VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Experiments

 \subsection{Multi-Answer Grounded Video QA}

 To align closely with the widely-used streaming video comprehension scenario, we propose MAGQA that requires a model to generate answers at multiple necessary positions of a video.
 Different from conventional Video QA in which one question corresponds to only one answer, In MAGQA, a question corresponds to multiple turns of answers, and these turns are derived from different video segments.
 Therefore, this task requires the response to be accurate and in time.
+Though under the video-text duet interaction format users may raise arbitary number of questions at any time, to ensure the feasibility of evaluation, in this experiment we assume that the user raises only one question at the beginning of the video, and leave the extension to multiple questions as future work.